 My friend claims he earned his college degree—a life experience degree—by “testing out of" courses and putting together a portfolio of his work and military training over the last two decades.
 Do real accredited universities ever offer life experience degrees?
 Aren't all universities that offer these types of degrees a scam?

 —Todd in Modesto, Calif.

+Yes!
+But be careful.
 Input “life or work experience degrees from accredited universities” into any search engine and you’ll be swamped with hundreds of websites that promise to review your resume and convert your experience credentials and training into a college diploma.

 Real Accredited Universities or Scams?